Justice of the peace gives up dead womans inheritance, wont face charges

 TICKFAW – Charges were recently dismissed against a Tangipahoa Parish justice of the peace indicted last year related to allegations she and another woman tried to illegally block an elderly woman's family from their inheritance upon the woman's death.

 In all, Terri Crosby, the justice of the peace in the Tickfaw area, was indicted on four different charges.
-When reached by phone Wednesday, Crosby refused to discuss the charges or the situation surrounding the allegations.

 Follow the publisher of this post on Twitter: @treyschmaltz